-Air quality should be an important topic for every homeowner and especially those with sensitivities to dust, pollen or mold.
+Air quality is an important topic for every homeowner and especially those with sensitivities to dust, pollen or mold.

 The quality of your air is affected greatly by the initial construction quality of the home’s infrastructure.
 After construction, the air can only be somewhat managed by filters, registers, ducts and HRV’s.

-Homes equipped with FAU’s have the ability to move air throughout the house, so they can play a role in either improving or further degrading the interior air quality depending on the quality and/or state of repair of the system.
+Homes equipped with FAU’s have the ability to move air throughout the house.
+As a result they can play a role in either improving or further degrading the interior air quality.
+Everything depends on the quality and/or state of repair of the system.

 The primary contributors to poor air quality include: